TuanAnh0108/QtDesigner---Python-Projects/criteriaA.md

   ### Criteria

-  ① The food can be created and stored in the database
+  ① The program has the log in, security system that only the user can access

   ② The food properties, information such as name, experation date, money spend on that food can be edited

-  ③ The program has the log in, security system that only the user can access
+  ③ The food information can be stored in the database

   ④ The food can be deleted from the database